 ) and sends her out back to get some water.
 She goes out back to get the water, but Redridge steps in front of her.
 She makes him move aside and fills Eli's canteen.
 In the bar, a cat walks in front of Eli and snarls, he nudges it away.
 The lead Biker approaches Eli, ready to fight him for touching his cat.
 Eli slams the thug's face into the bar and gets up to leave.
 However, the entire bar attacks him.
 He fights and kills all but one biker, when Solara returns with the canteen and begs Eli to stop.
 Redridge and Carnegie's men arrive and hold Eli at gunpoint and bring him to Carnegie.

 Carnegie is impressed to meet Eli.
-He recognizes Eli's immense skill and the fact that he is also an educated man who knows scripture.
-He tells Eli that men like him, who are older but know things, are the future.
+He recognizes Eli's immense skill and the fact that he is also an educated man.
+He tells Eli that men like him, who are older, but know things, are the future.
 He asks Eli to stay so that Carnegie can utilize his fighting skills to keep control over the town.
 Eli tells Carnegie that he has no interest in staying but Carnegie forces him to stay the night.

 Redridge sends Claudia to deliver Eli food.
 He recognizes that Claudia is blind and asks her if she was blind her whole life or blinded by The Flash, an event which occurred during the Last Great War.
 She confirms that she was blind her whole life.
 He thanks her for bringing him water.
 Carnegie decides that the best way to keep Eli in town is to have Solara, Claudia's daughter, sleep with Eli.
 Claudia begs him not to use Solara, but he sends her anyway.
 Eli doesn't want to have sex, but Solara begs him to let her stay in the room since she knows Carnegie will harm Claudia.
 They talk about the war, and Solara sits on the bed, discovers the book and gets excited, wanting to know more about it, even though she can't read.
 Eli bundles the book up and refuses to discuss it with her.
 He does share his meal with her, and teaches her to say grace.